jedenastka/Aliucord-Plugin-Index/README.md

 # Aliucord Plugin Index

-This repository contains the metadata for my Aliucord plugins, for the use of PluginDownloader.
+This repository contains the metadata for my Aliucord plugins, for the use by PluginDownloader.
 It does not contain the actual plugin source code - for that, see the individual plugin repositories over at my GitLab: